mhoye/shared-but-unsupported/README.md

 Not everything that we might like to share can or should become a job.

-## Proposed English text:
+## Proposed English text:w

-The code, text and data in this repository are provided as-is under the terms of the LICENSE file provided.
-It has been made available as a gift to the commons and the common good, with no guarantees of correctness, maintenance, future updates or further developer involvement under any circumstances or on any schedule.
+The code, text and data in this repository are provided as-is under the terms of the repository's LICENSE file.
+It is available solely as a gift to the commons and the common good, with no guarantees of correctness, maintenance, future updates or further developer involvement under any circumstances or on any schedule.